braze-inc/braze-docs/_docs/_user_guide/onboarding_with_braze/terms_to_know.md

 ---
 page_order: 0
 nav_title: Terms to Know
-article_title: Onboarding Terms to Know
+article_title: Braze Terms to Know

 layout: glossary_page
 glossary_top_header: "Terms to Know"
-glossary_top_text: "These terms should help you as you begin your journey to better customer and user bonds with Braze!
+glossary_top_text: "These terms should help you as you begin your journey to better customer and user bonds with Braze.
 Give this a read before you begin your onboarding."
 page_type: glossary
 description: "This glossary covers important terms to know as you go through the Braze onboarding process."